Numerical wave propagation aided by deep learning: Acknowledgment

 \section{Acknowledgment}

 Nguyen and Tsai were supported partially by National Science Foundation Grant DMS-1913209.
+Nguyen is supported by the European Research Council Starting Grant 852821—SWING.
 Tsai is also partially supported by National Science Foundation Grant DMS-1720171, and by Army Research Office, under Cooperative Agreement Number W911NF-19-2-0333.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

 The authors thank Louis Ly for stimulating conversations on the design and training of neural networks.
 The authors thank Texas Advanced Computing Center (TACC) for the computing resource.